 The Company's policy is to minimise interest rate cash flow risk exposures on long-term financing.
 At 31 March the Company is exposed to changes in market interest rates through bank borrowings at variable interest rates.
-Other borrowings are at fixed interest rates
+Other borrowings are defined interest rates.